AkberIqbal/pmb/README.md

 ### Running the App in Production

-run the command `grunt` to uglify, minify, convert scss files
+run the command `grunt` to uglify, minify, convert scss files into the /dist folder